Muhammad540/PointCloud-Processing/README.md

 - [x] Writing a custom implementation of RANSAC line/plane fitting algorithm
 - [x] Creating a bounding box for a cluster of points
 - [x] Creating a bounding box for a cluster of points using PCA (Minimum Oriented Bounding Box)
+- [x] Load real PCL data from a file
+- [x] Filter
+    - [x] Downsample using Voxel Grid
+    - [x] Extract region of interest using CropBox functionality
+    - [x] Remove roof points using CropBox to get the indices of the roof points
+    - [x] Given the indices of the roof points, remove them from the point cloud